Data Science Minor

 Related Schools & Departments

 Ethics: East & West with Prof. Lee was the course that opened her eyes to the vast world of ethics and what led her to pursue a philosophy major.

 While studying abroad in London, Gabriela had the chance to take a unique version of Technology and Human Values, led by UK lecturers Naomi Goulder & Alex Mankoo.

 Gabriela took part in the inaugural Data, Ethics, and Culture program, one of the first 8 Northeastern students to spend a semester at the New College of the Humanities in London.

-Research Assistant for Artificial Intelligence Data Ethics.
-Helped weekly meetings centered on various topics in the AI Data Ethics sphere, such as deep fakes & dark patterns.
+She became a Research Assistant for AI Data Ethics.
+She helped facilitate weekly meetings on various topics in AI Data Ethics, such as deep fakes and dark patterns.

-Research Ethics with Prof. Basl gained interest in AI Ethic, learned about the structures in place around animal & human subject research & ethical frameworks behind them.
+She took Research Ethics with Prof. Basl, which developed her interest in AI Ethics.
+She learned about the ethical frameworks around animal and human subject research.

 More Student Paths